-To restore the Favourable conservation condition of Cormorant in Lough Cutra SPA, which is defined by the following list of attributes and targets:
+To restore the Favourable conservation condition of Cormorant in Sovereign Islands SPA, which is defined by the following list of attributes and targets:

-Attribute Measure Target Notes Breeding population size Number of Apparently Occupied Nests (AON) Long term SPA population trend is stable or increasing A breeding seabird survey of this SPA was conducted in 2010/2011 and 2017 and no breeding Cormorant were recorded, which indicates a complete population collapse (Tierney et al., 2011; Cummins et al., 2019).
-A peak count of 166 pairs for this site, on Parsons Island, was recorded in 1985 (Lloyd et al., 1991).
-The population decreased by 80% to 34 pairs in 1996 and the breeding population was still present in 2000 (Mitchell et al., 2004; Burnell et al., 2023) before extirpation in subsequent years.
-This trend is dissimilar to the national trend, where the current estimate of 4,124 pairs (2015 - 2021), represents a long term increase of 4% from 1985 - 1988, but a decrease of 8% from 1998 - 2002 (Burnell et al., 2023).
-Overall this represents a broadly stable national population tren Productivity rate Number of fledged young per breeding pair Sufficient to maintain a stable or increasing population There was no productivity data available for this species in this SPA.
-Trewby et al. (2007) reported that the average productivity from Lambay Island SPA, a coastal colony, was $1.05 (\pm 0.11 \text{ SE})$ chicks fledged per AON in 2007 (69 pairs across three subplots).
+Attribute Measure Target Notes Breeding population size Number of Apparently Occupied Nests (AON) Long term SPA population trend is stable or increasing A Cormorant colony has been present on the Sovereign Islands since at least the 1960s.
+There were 35 pairs recorded breeding there in 1985 (Lloyd et al., 1991), and the colony peaked in 1999 with an estimate of 156 pairs (Mitchell et al., 2004).
+The population declined to 89 pairs in 2008, and the most recent estimate from 2016 was similar, with 76 pairs recorded.
+This represents a decline of 51% between 1999 and 2016 (Burnell et al., 2023).
+The breeding population was still present in 2019 but a full census was not conducted (NPWS internal files).
+This declining trend is more pronounced than the national trend, which shows a decrease of 8% between 1998 - 2002 and 2015 - 2021 (Burnell et al., 2023) Productivity rate Number of fledged young per breeding pair Sufficient to maintain a stable or increasing population There was no productivity data available for this species in this SPA.
 Further monitoring and research work is required in order to identify a minimum productivity rate for this species at this site and at the national level.
-In addition to the nominate Atlantic subspecie P. c. carbo which breeds in Ireland, the United Kingdom also holds the continental race P. c. sinensis , largely breeding at inland sites in England, and differences in productivity rates and overall population trends between these two subspecies have been noted (Newson and Austin, 2021; Newson et al., 2005; Burnell et al., 2023).
+In addition to the nominate Atlantic subspecies P. c. carbo which breeds in Ireland, the United Kingdom also holds the continental race P. c. sinensis , largely breeding at inland sites in England, and differences in productivity rates and overall population trends between these two subspecies have been noted (Newson and Austin 2021; Newson et al., 2005; Burnell et al., 2023).
+Trewby et al. (2007) reported that the average productivity from Lambay Island SPA was 1.05 (\pm 0.11 SE) chicks fledged per AON in 2007 (69 pairs across three subplots).
 Cormorant colonies in the UK fledged approximately 1.84 chicks per nest per year between 1989 and 2019 (JNCC, 2024) Distribution: extent of available nesting options within the SPA Numbers and spatial distribution Sufficient availability of suitable nesting sites throughout the SPA to maintain a stable or increasing population Distribution encapsulates the number of locations and area of potentially suitable nesting habitat for the breeding population and its availability for use.
 The suitability and availability of habitat across the SPA may vary through time.
 This will affect the spatio-temporal patterns of use of the habitats by Cormorant.
-Typically, inland Cormorant colonies are located in trees surrounded by or close to freshwate bodies (Newson and Austin, 2021).
-Historically, Cormorant have been subjected to widespread persecution in Britain and Ireland due to their large size and piscivorous diet (Burnell et al., 2023), this may have influenced the breeding distribution of thi species in certain areas.
-The Cormorant colony in this SPA was located on Parsons Island in Lough Cutra
+Typically, coastal Cormorant colonies are located on flat or rocky islets or sea stack tops, less often on cliffs (Walsh et al., 1995).
+Historically, Cormorant have been subjected to widespread persecution in Britain and Ireland due to their large size and piscivorous diet (Burnell et al., 2023), this may have influenced the breeding distribution of this species in certain areas.
+Most breeding seabirds within the Sovereign Islands SPA are found on the eastern stack of the islands